boolean-uk/js-problems/README.md

         3. Add a [pseudo code](https://en.wikipedia.org/wiki/Pseudocode) version of the plain English solution in the file _pseudo.md_
         4. Only after you've completed steps 2. and 3. should you attempt to code up a javascript solution in the file _solution.js_
             1. You javascript solution should be in the form of a function that returns your solution
+        5. Is your solution correct?
+Check your answer with different inputs